fejdraus/CreatioHelper/README.md

 Build and test pipelines are configured with GitHub Actions:

-- `dotnet-build.yml` — CI pipeline: build, test, multiplatform (Windows and Linux).
+- `dotnet-build.yml` — CI pipeline: build, test, multiplatform (Windows and Linux)
-- `release-build.yml` — CD pipeline: package release builds (`.zip`) for Windows and Linux, upload to GitHub Releases.
+- `release-build.yml` — CD pipeline: package release builds (`.zip`) for Windows and Linux, upload to GitHub Releases

+The Desktop application is built with Avalonia, providing true cross-platform support for Windows, Linux, and macOS.

 ## Testing